Graham Bensinger: Career

 During his junior year of high school, Bensinger interviewed O. J. Simpson.
 He set up a video camera, and the footage ended up on Good Morning America.
 Bensinger was subsequently interviewed by Diane Sawyer, in addition to appearing on cable outlets.

 A year after the O. J. Simpson interview, Bensinger began writing for ESPN's website.
 Following his senior year of high school, he sat with Simpson again, and was able to sell the interview to ESPN as part of their E-Ticket series.
-This started a three-and-a-half year long relationship between Bensinger and ESPN, with Bensinger continuing to write, appear on television, podcast and work as an ESPNU sideline reporter.
+This started a three-and-a-half-year-long relationship between Bensinger and ESPN, with Bensinger continuing to write, appear on television, podcast and work as an ESPNU sideline reporter.

 In 2009, Bensinger began partnering with NBCSports.com on a long-form video interview program, portions of which would air on NBC TV platforms.

 After freelancing as a long-form interviewer for ESPN and NBC Sports, Bensinger debuted his own show in the fall of 2010.
 The first two seasons of In Depth with Graham Bensinger were a one-man operation where he handled all aspects of business and production himself.
 Bensinger staffed up for season three and expanded to over-the-air network syndication at the start of his show's fourth season, airing on ABC, NBC, CBS and FOX affiliates across the U.S, and the show is now run by a crew of ten.
 Previously, the show aired solely on regional sports networks.

-In Depth with Graham Bensinger is now in its 11th season (2021), which began with Bensinger taking a trip to India to speak with cricketer Virat Kohli.
+In Depth with Graham Bensinger is now in its 15th season (2025), which began with Bensinger taking a trip to India to speak with cricketer Virat Kohli.
 According to the show's website, it reaches 3 million broadcast viewers, and 2.5 million digital views per episode, on average.
 Nielsen has calculated that the show averages 1.5 million weekly viewers.
 Internationally, the show airs via ESPN International, BT Sport, FOX Sports International, in-flight on Emirates, across 170 countries and territories on American Forces Network and digitally on Bensinger's YouTube channel.

-The show's corporate sponsors included JPMorgan Chase, Toyota, AT&T, Pepsi, Mars, MillerCoors and GMC.